ALL

 T-Timeframe

-For example, your goal might be going for a brisk, 30-minute walk, 5 days a week, all year long.
-This goal is a SMART goal because it lets you decide when you’ll walk (in the morning, during your lunch break, or after you’ve put your children to bed).
-It’s also ensures that you’ll do enough walking to make it worthwhile, and you can take 2 days a week off.
+For example, instead of your goal being “I want to be more active", a SMART goal would be “I will go for a brisk, 30-minute walk, 5 days a week, for 6 months."
+This goal is a SMART goal because it is specific, has a frequency that can be measured, and includes a timeframe.
+It's also realistic, in part because it lets you decide when you'll walk, like going in the morning, during your lunch break, or after you've put your children to bed.

-Make sure it’s safe for you to exercise.
-Being active is safe for most people, but if you’re not sure, do the Get Active Questionnaire to see if you need to talk to your health provider before you start.
+Make sure to think about safety when you are setting SMART goals and making a physical activity plan.
+Being active is safe for most people, but if you’re not sure, do the Get Active Questionnaire to see if you need to talk to your healthcare provider before you start.

-Staying safe means wearing the right gear, including:
+Staying safe also means wearing the right gear, like:

 • comfortable shoes, runners, or boots